MariaLeyno/java_tasks/README.md

 3. Update existing items.
 4. Delete existing items.

+Application functionality is available with console commands and through HTTP endpoints:
+- Endpoints for user accounts management:
+  - url: /Marketplace/user
+    - POST method is used to create a new user account: 'login', 'password' and 'password_again' query parameters are required.
+    - PUT method is used to sign in: 'login' and 'password' query parameters are required.
+The endpoint returns authorization token in ''Auth token'' header.
+  - url: /Marketplace/catalog, all requests require authorization token sent at the Authorization header (for users with READ access only GET endpoint is available)
+    - GET method is used to get catalog items: 'name', 'category', 'brand' and 'price' query parameters may be specified for filtering.
+    - POST method is used to create a new catalog item: 'name', 'category' and 'brand' fields should be specified in the body, 'price' field may be null.
+    - PUT method is used to update existing catalog items: filtering parameters may be specified as query parameters, fields values to update - in the body.
+    - DELETE method is used to delete existing catalog items: filtering parameters may be specified as query parameters.

 All entity objects are stored at PostreSQL database.
 Table indexes provide fast access to entities.
 Liquibase manages data migration and table structure at the database.

-Users may close the application just to type 'exit' at the console.

 Known issues:
-1. User authentication is supported, developing of user authorization is in progress.
-2. User passwords should be hashed for storing and hidden for printing.
-3. The system just has expansion points for showing audit and other system information.
+1. The system just has expansion points for showing audit and other system information.